necrose99/GLSA-OVAL/README.md

 2. Provide a useful tool in an enterprise setting with a mixed Linux environment, including Gentoo (e.g., Rackspace-caliber hosting firms).
 3. Aid researchers/red teams who need to evaluate boxes more quickly in their development environments.
 4. Facilitate automated Systems Administration and Cybersecurity for Gentoo boxes, making it easier to keep them secured and automate infrastructure security.
+5.   in time the tool could be handed over to Gentoo and they can make OVAL files on an more automatic Basis ...
+6. I USE github.com/pentoo overlay and Gentoo Linux often for Infra/Sec reserch , Home lab ettc....
+Even google uses Gentoo's bits to make Chrome-OS ... because its flexable.